syxanash/maxheadbox/README.md

 ### Was this vibecoded?

 No, if the quality of the code is shite, it's entirely my doing, completely organic, don't worry.<br>
-Jokes aside, the only tools I've created using Copilot are `weather.rb` and `wiki.rb`, because I wanted something quick to test my Agent.
+Jokes aside, the only tools I've created using Copilot are `weather.js` and `wiki.js`, because I wanted something quick to test my Agent.

 _Dinner is ready.
 For any more questions, [my assistant](mailto:theassistant@simone.computer) will take it from here alternatively open a GitHub issue.
 Have a good night!_